 The James Island Public Service District (JIPSD) is independent of the Town.
 It provides fire protection, solid waste collection, and wastewater collection in the Town and the unincorporated area of James Island.
-To fund fire protection and solid waste collection, the JIPSD levies a property tax of 64.4 mils in the Town and the unincorporated area.
+To fund fire protection and solid waste collection, in 2021, the JIPSD levied a property tax of 56.8 mils in the Town and the unincorporated area.
 The JIPSD Commissioners, elected at-large by the voters of the Town and the unincorporated area, are responsible for setting their millage.
 Other government entities collecting property tax in the Town include Charleston County and Charleston County Schools.

 The amount of the credit depends on the amount of money Town Council appropriates each year to help pay for fire protection and solid waste collection.
-In 2019, Town Council appropriated $1 million.
-This is divided by the total appraised value of the taxable proprety in the Town.
-The credit for the property tax billed in October 2020 will be determined by Town Council as part of its annual budget process in the spring of 2020.
+In 2021, Town Council appropriated $1,068,000.
+This is divided by the total appraised value of the taxable property in the Town.
+The credit for the property tax billed in October 2022 will be determined by Town Council as part of its annual budget process in the spring of 2022.